-We’re excited to announce the two recipients of a new grant for emerging photographers ages 18-25!
-Our goal with the $2500 grant and mentorship program is to support the work and growth of young photographers with fresh approaches to the themes of conservation, science and sustainability of the natural world.
-In the coming months, our grantees will be working to present their perspectives in photographs and media, and complete a short multimedia piece which may be exhibited in the 2021 BigPicture exhibit at the California Academy of Sciences in San Francisco.
+We’re excited to announce the two recipients of a new grant for emerging photographers ages 18–25!
+Our goal with the $2500 grant and mentorship program is to support the work and growth of young photographers with fresh approaches to the themes of conservation, science, and sustainability of the natural world.
+In the coming months, our grantees will be working to present their perspectives in photographs and media, and complete a short multimedia piece which will be exhibited in future BigPicture exhibits at the California Academy of Sciences in San Francisco.

 Rishabh Jaggi, age 24, is a research biologist and passionate nature photographer and filmmaker from Delhi, India.
 His project, “Conservation and Adaptations of Faunal Species at Pong Dam Lake Wetland,” will use photography to explore the interspecific interactions among species such as the high-flying bar-headed goose, the opportunistic feeder the golden jackal, and the humans who live and fish at this lake that falls within the Central Asian Flyway, located at the foot of the Himalayas.